krashkanter/merlinx-lineageos-releases/README.md

 # merlinx-os-releases

-This repo has UNOFFICIAL releases for the now unmaintained merlinx (Redmi Note 9)
+This repo has UNOFFICIAL releases for merlinx (Redmi Note 9)